mithi/epic-react-exercises/content/react/hooks/1/notes.md

 }
 ```

-Whenever the state changes we analyze the current board with this helper function
+Whenever the state changes we analyze the current board with this helper function:

 ```js
 /*